 Which isn’t a bad thing, quite the contrary.

-Not all companies offering streaming equipment are equal.
-Some are higher-end and more luxurious than others.
+And not all companies offering streaming equipment are equal – some are certainly higher-end and more luxurious than others.

 - Interactive workouts from home